 The Credit Facility's Borrowing Base margins eligible inventories, accounts receivable, considers equity margin and gains and losses in the commodity hedging account, and the foreign exchange contract facility.
-It has multiple variable interest rate options and it does not have to be repaid until the earlier of maturity of the abovementioned Debenture with Warrants, which is on October 31, 2024, and October 19, 2025, as long as the outstanding balance is not in excess of the Borrowing Base.
+It has multiple variable interest rate options and it does not have to be repaid until October 19, 2025 or an event triggering default.
+The Company is not required to repay any balance outstanding until maturity, as long as the outstanding balance is not in excess of the Borrowing Base.

 This Credit Facility has multiple interest rate options depending on the currency the loan is drawn on.
-As at December 31, 2022, the outstanding balance owing was \$38.4 million and the interest is based on a variable rate using Canadian Prime Rate plus an acceptance fee.
+As at December 31, 2023, the outstanding balance owing was \$26.9 million and the interest is based on a variable rate using Canadian Prime Rate plus an acceptance fee.